Vila do Conde: Culture

 Vila do Conde is the centre of one of the more prestigious fairs of traditional artisans, that include quilts, wool sweaters, ironworks, in addition to needlework.

 During the summer, the municipality is known for the several secular and religious celebrations.
 These include the Curtas Vila do Conde - International Film Festival, the Feira Nacional de Artesanato, the Feira da Gastronomia, the Feira das Actividades Agrícolas and the Festival of São João.
 Every four years, the religious Festivals of Corpo de Deus are significant, and known for the road covered mats of flowers, used in processions from the circuit the main churches.

+The electronic band Sensible Soccers, formed in 2010, are based out of the village of Fornelo in the municipality.

 Sport

 Rio Ave F.C. is based in the city.